 Ms. Lorang received her B.A. in economics from Swarthmore College, and was a Deans’ Award recipient.

-In addition to her client work, Ms. Lorang is a member of the Leader Council of the Los Angeles Center for Law and Justice.
+In addition to her client work, Ms. Lorang is a member of the Board of Directors of the Los Angeles Center for Law and Justice.
 She is also an active member of the MTO Fellows Committee, a unique program which assists students of diverse backgrounds who have recently graduated from college and plan to attend law school.
-She serves on Munger Tolles’ Policy, Recruiting, Development and Retention, and Diversity Committees and is a co-chair of the firm’s Minorities’ Initiative.
+She serves on Munger Tolles’ Recruiting, Development and Retention, and Diversity Committees and is a co-chair of the firm’s Minorities’ Initiative.